srimuthurajesh/Tech-Notes/others/networking.md

 4. Storage Area Network (SAN) – share storage area to multiple devices

 #### Networking Devices terminologies:
-1. Hub – connect computers as single lan network, 4,8,12,24,48 ports are availble 1a.
-Passive hub: Forward signal to all ports except incoming port 1b.
+1. Hub – connect computers as single lan network, 4,8,12,24,48 ports are availble
+    a.
+Passive hub: Forward signal to all ports except incoming port
+    b.
 Active hub: same like passive, improve quality by amplifying it (repeater)
 2. Bridge – seperating LAN to small segments
 3. Modem – Analog to Digital and Digital to analog
 4. Switch – Not broadcast to all ports, it control of broadcasting
 5. Router – Layer 3 device.
 Based on routing table signals sents to devices

-#### IP ADDRESS: -
+#### IP ADDRESS:
-- Internet protocol.
+Internet protocol.
 To identify a device or server
 1. Two types of IP:
     a.
 Public IP
     b.
 Private IP